Ocead/HAR/README.md

 ## About

 HAR is a modular set of libraries that aid in simulating hardware models that incorporate microcontrollers. <br/>
-It features a platform independant simulation runtime, an easy to use drag-and-drop editor for creating models, an optional interactive UI and APIs to expand it's capabilities. <br/>
+It features a platform independent simulation runtime, an easy to use drag-and-drop editor for creating models, an optional interactive UI and APIs to expand it's capabilities. <br/>
 You can also pack complete simulations into static libraries for use in assignments.